The Eagle Scout

 Emergency Preparedness or Lifesaving

-Cycling, Hiking, or Swimming
+Cycling or Hiking, or Swimming

-Serve six months in a troop leadership position.
+Serve six months in a troop leadership position

-Plan, develop, and give leadership to a service project for any religious organization or any school or community.
+Plan, develop, and give leadership to a service project for any religious organization or any school or community

 Take part in a Scoutmaster conference.